ToniWonKanobi/theoveranalyzed.net/posts/2015/2/18/youre-listening-wrong-no-youre-not.md

 # For The Rest Of Us

 I don't currently have any audiophile gear, but when I did, I was up there with the best of them in the 'prosumer-student-on-a-budget' category.
-My [HD650][amazon]'s sounded great when powered by my [Duet 2][amazon 2].
+My [Sennheiser HD 650][amazon] sounded great when powered by my [Duet 2][amazon 2].
 I listened to music in lossless [ALAC][wikipedia] format, and I listened to [whole albums at a time][cnet].[^kta] I was downloading all my music from [great sources][what], and if someone told me about a new album to check out, or if I heard something on the radio, I was getting it in lossless and listening to it like a purist.

 Things have changed a bit for me since then.
 I sold all that audiophile stuffs, probably to fund whatever was to be my next gear acquisition quest.
 And now, my willingness to buy stuff on the iTunes Store has been amplified by my sorta-recent life change from a student to a professional.
 In other words, I have the money to buy something if I want. *And boy does it feel good to buy something and know that it supports whomever produced the effort.*[^te]